 If you read the title of this post and assumed the “fifty lakes” is an exaggeration, let me begin by assuring you that it’s not.
 If anything, it’s an underestimation.
 At one point, from where I was standing on the Medicine Bow Peak trail, I could see 32 lakes!

-Snowy Range Scenic Byway (Wyoming Highway 130) traverses 40 miles (64 km) between the town of Centennial (west of Laramie) and the Highway 13/230 junction.
+Snowy Range Scenic Byway (Wyoming Highway 130) traverses 40 miles (64 km) between the town of Centennial and the Highway 13/230 junction.
 It climbs up and over the Snowy Range, topping out at Medicine Bow Pass.
 We drove it from east to west.

 In addition to an unbelievable number of beautiful alpine lakes – more on those in a minute – the mountains of the Snowy Range are very unique.
-For one thing, they’re very light in color, almost white in places (the range is predominately made of quartzite).
+The range is predominately made of quartzite which is very light in color; the mountains are almost white in places.
 I would hazard a guess that this is where their name comes from.
 They’re also not the pointy, jagged mountains that you see elsewhere in Wyoming; it’s more of a gently undulating ridgeline with a few rounded high points.
 Of course, the ridgeline didn’t feel very gentle or rounded when we were hiking it – it’s plenty rocky and steep in places – but it wasn’t the vertical climb you often encounter when summiting mountains.

 But more on the hike shortly.